GiovineItalia/Gadfly.jl/docs/src/man/themes.md

   * `default_point_size`: Size of points in the point and boxplot geometry.
      (Measure)
   * `line_width`: Width of lines in the line geometry.
 (Measure)
+  * `line_style`: Style of lines in the line geometry.
+(Symbol in :solid, :dash, :dot, :dashdot, :dashdotdot, or Vector of Measures)
   * `panel_fill`: Background color used in the main plot panel. ( Color or Nothing)
   * `panel_opacity`: Opacity of the plot background panel.
 (Float in [0.0, 1.0])